Updated research request forms and data security approval requirement effective 4/24/23

 Medicare-paid observation stays that do not result in an inpatient admission will be found in the Medicare Outpatient file.

 Most charges for observation stays that result in an inpatient admission within 3 days of the observation period will be billed on the inpatient claim.
 Researchers may observe these stays using the Inpatient file or the MedPAR file.
-(Related document: Inpatient vs MedPAR)
+(Related article: Differences between the Inpatient and MedPAR Files)

 Two exceptions are described in the CMS Medicare Claims Processing Manual, section 40.3.B.
 These include critical access hospitals (CAHs) and hospitals not subject to the Inpatient Prospective Payment System (IPPS).
 If the hospital is not subject to IPPS, observation stay charges are only rolled into the inpatient charges if the observation occurred within one day of admission.
 In these cases, observation stays are not rolled into inpatient charges and will instead appear in the Outpatient file.
 To fully understand whether an observation stay in the outpatient file resulted in an inpatient admission, the Inpatient file must also be used.

 Observation stays that resulted in admission and are included in the inpatient claim are identified using revenue center code 0762 in the inpatient revenue center file.

 Individual revenue centers are not included in the MedPAR data.
 In 2011 the “MedPAR Observation Switch” was added to the MedPAR making it possible to identify observation care (billed with revenue center 0762) received immediately prior to an admission.
 Prior to 2011, observation revenue centers were grouped with many other codes in the "MedPAR Other Service Charge Amount" (OTHRAMT).
 The Inpatient file is the only method to identify observation stays that were rolled into an inpatient admission prior to 2011.

 The MedPAR and Inpatient files both allow the identification of these observation stays from 2011 onward.